 This article explains how you can transfer time off to DATEV via the DATEV integration.

-By default, the export of time off is activated for all users of the DATEV integration and can be transmitted to DATEV via the export function in the preparatory payroll accounting.
+By default, the export of absences is activated for all users of the DATEV integration and can be transmitted to DATEV via the export function in the preparatory payroll accounting.
 A number of default settings have been made for you to enable the export directly.
 You can adjust these settings in your payroll settings at any time.

-Which time off will be transferred?
+Which absences will be transferred?

-- Time off that can be directly transferred.
+- Absences that can be directly transferred.

-Time off with direct mapping
+Absences with direct mapping

 - Paid vacation (DATEV Lohn & Gehalt only)